tatianegercina/FinTech/01-Lesson-Plans/06-PyViz/1/LessonPlan.md

 If time remains, ask students the following review questions:

-* If you were to categorize the different types of customizations covered, what would be the categories?
+* If you were to categorize the different types of customizations covered, what would the categories be?

   * **Answer:** Label, axes, color, and orientation.